The Unapproved

 — Sol Smith — Email — January 2, 2025

 The next day I had a long, surprisingly warm conversation with Sebastian on Skool.
-We found genuine common ground — permaculture, Walden, emergent strategy.
+We found real common ground: permaculture, Walden, emergent strategy.
 I showed him the AI tools I'd built for Sol.
 He said they were "very cool."
-When I asked whether Sol had told him about the prior work-trade, he said he wasn't aware of it.
+When I asked whether Sol had told him about the prior work-trade, he said he didn't know about it.
 I gave him a careful summary and offered to present my ideas for the community to both of them together.

 I sent Sol two questions that never got answers.
 First: Sol had told me Sebastian wasn't autistic, but Sebastian had told me directly during the ban that he was.
 Which was true?
 Second: Should I be the one to tell Sebastian about our prior project, given that he didn't know?
 I asked because I was trying to manage the situation carefully, not create more friction.